Pharmaceutical Affairs Act

 Any physician having dispensation facilities as specified in this Act may, for the purpose of medical treatment, dispense drugs by himself/herself based on his/her own prescriptions.

-After two years of the implementation of the National Health Insurance, the provision of the preceding Paragraph shall be enforceable only in the remote areas where practicing pharmaceutical personnel are not available as announced by the central or municipal competent health authorities or in the case of urgent need of medical treatment services.
+After two years of the implementation of the National Health Insurance, the provision of the preceding paragraph shall be enforceable only in the remote areas where practicing pharmaceutical personnel are not available as announced by the central or municipal competent health authorities or in the case of urgent need of medical treatment services.

 Article 103